-Specific goals and action steps for the transitional period include:
+Specific Goals and Actions Steps for the transitional period include:

 - Helping the congregation resolve grief over the loss of the former rector. - Leading a strategic visioning process to re-energize the congregation and prepare the congregation to call a new rector. - The transitional minister shall lead the self-study and visioning process and the development of the congregational profile.
-Once the profile is complete, a search consultant shall be retained to lead the search committee and vestry through the candidate interviews. - The transitional minister will not be a candidate for the installed rector's position.
+Once the profile is complete a Search Consultant shall be retained to lead the search committee and vestry through the candidate interviews. - The transitional minister will not be a candidate for the installed rector's position.

 When things go wrong people say we need more accountability.
 What they really mean is we want to know who can punish who for messing up.
-This is not accountability, it is punishment and retribution.
 Accountability is simply a statement about how I can count on you and you can count on me.

 Unless someone like you cares a whole awful lot, nothing is going to get better.
-It's not.

-- Dr. Seuss
+It's not. - Dr. Seuss